 The church was erected as the simplest possible sacral building, consisting of an aisleless, towerless nave, built mostly of erratic stones, with the use of bricks in windows, portals and gables.
 It was built on a rectangular plan, 19.6 meters long and 11 meters wide, without the chancel separated from the outside, and without buttresses strengthening the perimeter walls.

 The church was covered with a gable roof, resting on its shorter sides on two stepped gables decorated with pointed blendes.
 These gables were basically the only form of exterior decoration of the church, only a simple cornice was led under the eaves.
 The western gable, in addition to the pyramidal placed blendes, was topped with small pseudocrenellation.

 Two pointed, richly moulded portals led to the interior: western and southern one.
 The interior of the church was not covered with a vault.
 It was illuminated from the south by three pointed windows, and from the east by a single stepped and moulded window on the axis, protruding near the eaves.
 The north side was not pierced by any opening, it was left as a smooth and straight wall.

-The church has preserved the original spatial arrangement to this day, disturbed only by the neo-gothic porch on the southern side.
-Of the two gables, the western one is original gothic, and the eastern one is neo-gothic.
-Medieval church’s equipment have not survived.
+To this day, the church has retained its original spatial layout, disturbed only by the neo-Gothic sacristy on the south side.
+Of the two gables, the western one is the original, Gothic one (but only in the lower part, the upper part is a reconstruction) and the eastern one is neo-Gothic.
+The medieval elements of the church equipment have not survived.